Mapping out energy industry-focused vocational training needs and partners in Rwanda

-This goal of this feasibility study was to explore the opportunities to create a multi-stakeholder partnerships between Rwanda and Finland for the energy focused vocational education and training.
+The goal of this feasibility study was to explore the opportunities to create a multi-stakeholder partnership between Rwanda and Finland for energy-focused vocational education and training.

 – Mapping partners and building network